 Figure 23.
-Annual median nitrate concentrations at hill-fed lower sites, 2015-16 to 2019-20 (black line denotes trigger level)
+Annual median nitrate concentrations at hill-fed lower sites, 2015-16 to 2020-21 (black line denotes trigger level)

 Figure 24.
-Annual median nitrate concentrations at spring-fed plains sites, 2015-16 to 2019-20 (black line denotes trigger level)
+Annual median nitrate concentrations at spring-fed plains sites, 2015-16 to 2020-21 (black line denotes trigger level)

-It is noted that the GSWERP baseline water quality report identified historical nitrate concentrations (i.e., pre CPW) that would have exceeded triggers in the Hawkins River, Selwyn River, Boggy Creek and Harts Creek in.
-As illustrated in the examples from Harts Creek and the Selwyn River shown in Figure 25 and Figure 26 below, many of these waterways have a history of elevated and/or increasing nitrate concentrations that pre-dates CPW Scheme operations.
-Although 2019-20 concentrations were the highest (or close to) recorded historically at both sites, results are consistent with historical trends.
+It is noted that the GSWERP baseline water quality report identified historical nitrate concentrations (i.e., pre CPW) that exceeded the CPW water quality triggers in the Hawkins River, Selwyn River, Boggy Creek and Harts Creek.
+As illustrated in the examples from Harts Creek and the Selwyn River shown in Figure 25 and Figure 26 below, many of these waterways have a history of elevated and/or increasing nitrate concentrations that pre-date CPW Scheme operations.
+Although 2020-21 concentrations were the highest (or close to) recorded historically at both sites, results are consistent with historical trends.

 Figure 25.
-Annual median and 95th percentile nitrate-nitrogen concentrations at the Harts Creek downstream site (T8), 2000-01 to 2019-20.
+Annual median and 95th percentile nitrate-nitrogen concentrations at the Harts Creek downstream site (T8), 2000-01 to 2020-21.

 Figure 26.
-Annual median and 95th percentile nitrate-nitrogen concentrations in the CPW Selwyn River downstream monitoring site (Coes Ford), 2000-01 to 2019-20.
+Annual median and 95th percentile nitrate-nitrogen concentrations in the CPW Selwyn River downstream monitoring site (Coes Ford), 2000-01 to 2020-21.

-Overall, although surface water triggers were exceeded at nine sites in the CPW monitoring network during the 2019-20 year, observed concentrations are generally consistent with the historical baseline (either the observed range or historical trends).
+Overall, although surface water triggers were exceeded at nine sites in the CPW monitoring network during the 2020-21 year, observed concentrations are generally consistent with the historical baseline (either the observed range or historical trends).
 Consequently, monitoring data collected to date does not show any discernible effects of the Scheme on surface water quality either within, or down-gradient, of the Scheme area.